steventhorne/legendmud_tintin/README.md

 [Download](https://tintin.sourceforge.io/download.php) and install TinTin++ on your system.
 This package requires you to use at least TinTin++ version 2.01.90.

+[Download](https://github.com/steventhorne/legendmud_tintin/releases/latest) the latest release of this package.
+Do not download the repository as it may not be a stable release.

 ## Linux {#install-linux}
-Clone this repository to a directory on your system.
+Download the latest release to a directory on your system.

 ## Windows {#install-windows}
-Navigate to %APPDATA%\WinTin++\bin and clone this repository to the bin directory.
+Navigate to %APPDATA%\WinTin++\bin and download the latest release to the bin directory.
 The core.tin file should be in the root of the bin directory.

 Navigate up to the WinTin++ directory, right click on the WinTin++ shortcut and click properties.